-Description: A study of emergency management, this course provides an overview of the Department of Homeland Security's National Incident Management System (NIMS).
+Description: A study of emergency management, this course provides an overview of the Department of Homeland

+Security's National Incident Management System (NIMS).
 This course examines the United States Government Interagency Domestic Terrorism Concept of Operations (CONPLAN).
-It emphasizes the roles of Federal, State, and Local Agencies working effectively and efficiently together to prepare for, prevent, respond to, and recover from domestic incidents, regardless of cause, size, or Description: Designed to familiarize complexity.
+It emphasizes the roles of Federal, State, and Local Agencies working effectively and efficiently together to prepare for, prevent, respond to, and recover from domestic incidents, regardless of cause, size, or complexity.